Solobearus/surveillance-dashboard/README.md

    cd surveillance-dashboard
    ```

+2. duplicate .env.exmpale file as .env in ./frontend

+Note: in real-world applications, it's crucial to keep sensitive information out of version control.
+But for the porpuse of this task and since there is nothing sensitive here as this will run locally only, I have put the correct envs in the .env.example

-2. Set up and start the frontend:
+3. Set up and start the frontend:

    ```bash
    cd frontend